Management of Upper Gastrointestinal (GI) Haemorrhage

 • Consider HDU

-• Resuscitate aggressively.
-Use blood volume expanders or sodium chloride 0.9% to keep pulse <100bpm, systolic BP >100mmHg, urine output >30ml/hour.
-Tranfusion at threshold of 70-80g/L is recommended in most patients but should be considered at higher thresholds if significant ischaemic heart disease or major bleeding.
+• Resuscitate: Use sodium chloride 0.9% to keep pulse <100bpm, systolic BP >100mmHg, urine output >30ml/hour.
+Transfusion at threshold of 70-80g/L haemoglobin is recommended in most patients but should be considered at higher thresholds if significant ischaemic heart disease or major bleeding.

 Endoscopy